Rangers targeting early June for Beltre return

 Beltre ran the bases before Tuesday's game.
 His next evaluation will be Thursday, after which he could be sent to Arizona for extended spring training.

-The 38-year-old Beltre has 2,942 hits and is just 58 shy of becoming the 31st member of the 3,000-hit club.
-Joey Gallo, who leads the team with 14 home runs but has an AL-leading 64 strikeouts, has been getting the starts during Beltre's absence.
+Beltre, 38, has 2,942 hits and is just 58 shy of becoming the 31st member of the 3,000-hit club.
+Joey Gallo, who leads the team with 14 home runs but has an AL-leading 64 strikeouts, has been starting during Beltre's absence.